ozym/haz/README.md

 ## Working with Forks

 To work with a fork of this repo you will need to clone the fork in such a way to preserve the import paths.
-Fork and clone to preserve the organization name.
-This could possibly include reseting GOPATH if you need to keep origin and a fork.
+Fork and clone to preserve the organization name e.g.,

 ```
- git clone git@github.com:gclitheroe/haz.git ${GOPATH}/src/github.com/GeoNet/haz
+ git clone git@github.com:YOUR_FORK/haz.git ${GOPATH}/src/github.com/GeoNet/haz
 ```

+This could possibly include reseting GOPATH if you need to keep origin and a fork

 ## Sub Projects